WemyssJ/RvTK/README.md

 ### Installation

-1. Download the latest RvTK release package from [GitHub Releases](https://github.com/WemyssJ/RvTK/releases/latest).
+1. Navigate to the latest RvTK release on [GitHub Releases](https://github.com/WemyssJ/RvTK/releases/latest?utm_source=chatgpt.com).
-2. Extract the downloaded ZIP file.
+2. Download the RvTK installer (`.exe`) from the release assets.
+For example: `RvTK-Installer_v0.9.5.2_exp2026-10-15.exe`
 3. Ensure Autodesk Revit is closed.
-4. Run the RvTK installer (`.exe`).
+4. Run the RvTK installer.
 5. Open Revit — RvTK will be available.

-No additional configuration is required for a standard installation.
-Administrator permissions may be required depending on your organisation's security settings.
+No additional configuration is required for a standard installation. **Administrator permissions may be required** depending on your organisation's security policies.

 #### If installation is blocked (Windows Defender / company policy)